 A considerable group sailed from California on November 21 aboard Bloemfontein and possibly Noordam, which had earlier carried men of the 1st AVG to Burma.
-Lieutenants Hagenbuch and Klemann, and Sergeants Charland, Zimmerman, and Brogden, plus the adaptible "Jimmy" Stewart, must have been among them.
+Lieutenant Hagenbuch and Sergeants Charland, Zimmerman, and Brogden, plus the adaptible "Jimmy" Stewart, must have been among them, and perhaps Sgt?
+Ireland as well.

 Following the Japanese breakout on December 7/8, the ships were diverted to Australia, where Bloemfontein docked on December 22, and where the army men were eventually taken back into U.S. service.
 Their Douglas and Lockheed bombers were likewise re-inducted, as were the men who hadn't yet sailed for Asia.
 I'm seeking the names of those with a connection with the 2nd AVG.
 If you know of any such, please send email.
 And click here for more about the 2nd AVG.